richgong/opendns-updater/README.md

 # OpenDNS-Updater

-OpenDNS's updater is a little opaque.
+OpenDNS's "Dynamic IP" updater is a little opaque.
 Try using this python script instead, which you can customize for your own needs.

 ## Install